RichardSeverich/java-spring-escuela/README.md

 # java-spring-lawyer

-This project is a lawyer process management system, it has Swagger in order to see all the endpoints and models. also it is using token authentication or authorization.
+This project is a school management system, it has Swagger in order to see all the endpoints and models. also it is using token authentication or authorization.

 ## Prerequisites 🔨